-The final eight candidates for a highly desirable corporate job are locked together in an exam room and given a test with one question.
+Eight candidates for a highly desirable corporate job are locked together in an exam room and given a final test with just one question.
 It seems simple yet confusing that soon, tensions begin to unravel.

 Six different people, each from a very different walk of life, awaken to find themselves inside a giant cube with thousands of possible rooms.
 Each has a skill that becomes clear when they must band together to get out: a cop, a math whiz, a building designer, a doctor, an escape master, and a disabled man.
 Each plays a part in their thrilling quest to find answers as to why they've been imprisoned.
 Written by

 21 of 27 people found this review helpful.

 Was this review helpful to you?